o19s/chorus-opensearch-edition/README.md

 # Known Issues

-1. We have removed SMUI until Querqy is updated to OpenSearch 1.12.
+1. We have removed SMUI until Querqy is updated for recent OpenSearch versions.
 1. We have removed the kata `001_optimize_a_query.md` until SMUI is back.
+1. Waiting for OpenSearch 2.18 and UBI 2.18 with the fix for _msearch and pipelines.

 Of course, contributions are very welcome to improve Chorus - The OpenSearch Edition!